Introduction to Composition in Photography

 Another common composition tool is to use leading lines to guide the viewer into the image.
 You saw this used at the beginning of the document with the fence in the pasture.

-Here’s an example to show how this works.
+Here’s another example to show how this works.

 This is a fairly obvious example, but you can see how your eye can’t help but look down the path.
 You’ll see lines on the bridge, the railing and the dam in the background all curving around and leading to a single point (which coincides nicely with the rule of thirds.
 Also note that the lines do not lead you out of the images edges either.